mobitrendz/fastapi-backend-template/README.md

 # FastAPI Backend Template

-A professional, production-ready template for building scalable backends with **FastAPI**, **SQLModel**, and **Alembic**.
+A professional template for building scalable backends with **FastAPI**, **SQLModel**, and **Alembic**.
 This project is configured for modern Python development using uv for lightning-fast dependency management.

 ## 🚀 Features
 - **FastAPI**: Modern, high-performance web framework.